Experience-Monks/wordpress-vip-boilerplate/README.md

 4. Run `$ docker-compose up -d`

+You can check out the logs of the installation using `$ docker-compose logs -f`

 ### Install WordPress

 Navigate to http://example.local/ and manually install WordPress.
-After the installation is done, ~5min, a new folder `wp-container` will appear in the repository.
+After the installation is done, ~1min, a new folder `wp-container` will appear in the repository.

 ### Setup Repository

-1. Go to `/wp-container/wp-content` and remove everything inside and clone your project repository
+1. Go to `/wp-container` and remove the folder `wp-content` and clone your project repository

 ```
+$ cd /wp-container
+$ rm -rf wp-content
-$ git clone [github-url] .
+$ git clone [github-url] wp-content
 ```

 2. Install the vip mu-plugins

 ```
+$ cd /wp-content
-$ git clone git@github.com:Automattic/vip-go-mu-plugins.git --recursive wp-container/wp-content/mu-plugins/
+$ git clone https://github.com/Automattic/vip-go-mu-plugins.git --recursive mu-plugins/
 ```

 3. Syncronize the DB